 Massachusetts Criminal Lawyer Patrick Donovan is dedicated to providing the best criminal defense in Massachusetts.
 Attorney Donovan is an experienced Massachusetts criminal defense attorney can fight against felony or misdemeanor criminal charges.
 Even if this is someone’s first offense, the criminal and financial penalties can be huge.
 Any criminal charge charge has the potential to impose severe consequences.
 Attorney Donovan can fight for you every step of the way.

-Attorney Patrick T. Donovan is committed to representing people who have been accused of and charged with criminal offenses in Boston, Quincy and throughout the state of Massachusetts.
+Attorney Patrick T. Donovan represents people who have been accused of criminal offenses in Boston, Quincy and throughout the state of Massachusetts.
 Patrick T. Donovan is committed to aggressively pursuing the best possible outcome for each and every one of our clients.